Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Directional amplification via topology

-and it contains all information about the dynamical and spectral properties of the amplifier (see Appendix \ref{GreensFunctions}), as well as the stability and topology of the steady-state (see Appendix \ref{TopRelationExtHam}).
-For instance, in terms of the Green's function matrix $G(\omega)=(\omega-H_{\rm nh})^{-1}$, we can determine the amplifier's gain ${\cal G}_j=\kappa^2|G_{j1}(\omega_s)|^2$ for a signal of frequency $\omega_s$ entering at site $1$ and leaving at any site $j>1$.
-Similarly, the reverse gain from site $j>1$ to $1$ is given by ${\cal G}_j^{(R)}=\kappa^2|G_{1j}(\omega_s)|^2$.
-Note that we are operating the device as a phase-preserving amplifier and that all frequencies $\omega$ and $\omega_s$ are taken with respect to the pump $\omega_b$.
+which determines all the dynamical and spectral properties of the amplifier (see Appendix~\ref{app:amplifier_properties}), as well as the stability and topology of the steady-state (see next subsection).
+For instance, if we Fourier transform Eq.~(\ref{FullQLangevin}) and use the input-output relation (\ref{dispInOut1}), we can solve for the frequency-resolved output operator $a_{\rm out}^j(\omega)$ at site $j$ as (see Appendix~\ref{app:amplifier_properties})